LLM/Agent-as-Data-Analyst: A Survey: Challenges and Future Directions

 \subsection{Semi-Structured Data}

 \hi{Diverse Markup Language Formats}.
 Markup languages encompass a wide spectrum, including HTML, XML, JSON, Markdown, LaTeX, and domain-specific standards such as Journal Article Tag Suite (JATS).
-However, most existing research remains concentrated on a few widely used formats, primarily including HTML, XML, and JSON which often derived from web-scraped data.
+However, most existing research remains concentrated on a few widely used formats, primarily including HTML, XML, and JSON, which often derived from web-scraped data.
 This leaves domain-specific or less-studied markup languages, as well as proprietary formats in industry, underexplored.
 Addressing this gap requires the creation of specialized benchmarks for languages such as JATS, LaTeX, and Markdown to evaluate tasks like structure-aware question answering and format conversion.
 Moreover, model architectures must evolve towards structure-aware tokenization and training paradigms that explicitly leverage the hierarchical organization of markup, rather than treating markup as plain text sequences.

-\hi{Understanding Complex Structured Table} Semi-structured tables often exhibit irregular relationships and intricate nested structures, which remain difficult for current LLMs to fully capture.
+\hi{Understanding Table with Complex Structures.} Semi-structured tables often exhibit irregular relationships and intricate nested structures, which remain difficult for current LLMs to fully capture.
 While recent approaches attempt to encode table structures and leverage the semantic reasoning capacity of LLMs, these methods are usually tailored to specific table types (e.g., financial tables).
 It is quite challenging to handle diverse semi-structured tables with complex structures.
 To address this, researchers have explored several directions.
-One line of work focuses on \textbf{Structure-Aware Encodings}, where the table’s hierarchical or graph-like organization (e.g., DOM trees for HTML tables or JSON schemas) is explicitly modeled and injected into LLMs.
-Another approach emphasizes \textbf{Intermediate Representations}, such as transforming semi-structured tables into canonical forms or domain-specific languages (DSLs) that better align with LLMs’ sequential reasoning ability.
-In addition, \textbf{Retrieval-Augmented Methods} leverage external knowledge bases or schema repositories to supplement missing semantics, enabling LLMs to ground their reasoning in richer contexts.
+One line of work focuses on {Structure-Aware Encodings}, where the table’s hierarchical or graph-like organization (e.g., DOM trees for HTML tables or JSON schemas) is explicitly modeled and injected into LLMs.
+Another approach emphasizes {Intermediate Representations}, such as transforming semi-structured tables into canonical forms or domain-specific languages (DSLs) that better align with LLMs’ sequential reasoning ability.
+In addition, {Retrieval-Augmented Methods} leverage external knowledge bases or schema repositories to supplement missing semantics, enabling LLMs to ground their reasoning in richer contexts.

 \hi{Large-Scale Table Comprehension.} For both PLM- and LLM-based methods, efficiency and accuracy are constrained by token limitations and context window sizes.
 When processing large-scale tables, effectively compressing both structure and content while minimizing information loss remains an urgent challenge.
 Advances in hierarchical encoding, table summarization, and scalable retrieval-augmented mechanisms may provide promising directions for addressing this limitation.